EDUC 205 Learning Theory and Portfolio Development

 The candidate will establish a practice digital portfolio using Microsoft Sway and submit as a hyperlink to Canvas to begin the process of storing essential artifacts such as photographs, resume, and cover letter.
 (CLO: A)

-Technology and Motivation Infographic Assignment
+Engaging and Maintaining Student Focus Infographic Assignment

 Quiz: Practice Portfolio Project: Initial Setup Confirmation